As recently as 2010, there was only ONE brewery in the city of Richmond.

 There have been several historic breweries by the name of “Richbrau” in Richmond over the years, with this Richbrau as at least the third example, paying deference to the others as it opened in 2019.
 Located in Shockoe Bottom and surrounded by high-rise apartments, it has an urban, industrial taproom vibe and a small cluster of streetside seating that is pleasant on a nice day.
 One gets the sense that the clientele is probably largely made up of the high-rise dwellers who are able to stop in as their first or last drink of the night.

-The beer lineup here is very much focused around the current hype cycle, consisting mostly of hazy IPA, flavored imperial stouts and a variety of flavored sours.
+The beer lineup here usually tends to focus around the current hype cycle, consisting mostly of hazy IPA, flavored imperial stouts and a variety of flavored sours.
 Still, they make a few beers with nuance to them, like the crisp Floodwall pale ale, and it’s hard to go wrong with an all-Citra IPA like Psychic Horse.
-The big stouts, on the other hand, such as the coffee-infused Edgar, seem to have a tendency to be overtaken by their flavorings.
+The big stouts, on the other hand, such as the coffee-infused Edgar, sometimes seem to be overtaken by their flavorings.
+On the plus side, more recent visits to Richbrau have featured a more balanced lineup of beers, with additional lagers and solid classic styles such as hefeweizen.

 This is the original location of Richmond’s beloved Triple Crossing, a brewery that has been very well represented in the top tier of Paste blind tastings over the years.
 Unlike the larger Fulton location, the Foushee St. Triple Crossing has more of an old-school vibe, with lower capacity, low lighting and a “drinking in a friend’s basement” sort of feel, although you’re likely to be more focused on the spectacular array of beers than the decor.
 Like the other Triple Crossing location, a wide variety of beer is on tap here, along with a cooler that will be selling a few varieties of cans—whatever is new that particular week.
 Small batches are brewed on this site, with larger operations running out of the Fulton location.